tocshi/tocshi.github.io/index.md

 # About Me

 I'm a 2nd year Computer Science major studying at the University of British Columbia.
-I'm also a video game junkie, and a digital artist.
+I'm also a video game enthusiast, and a digital artist.
 I have plans to work a 3D Action RPG using Unity in the near future, after I finish my current personal project.

 ---